darinz/ML/02_generative_learning/01_gda.md

 2. **Class-Conditional Distributions:** Given the class, $x$ follows a multivariate normal distribution
 3. **Shared Covariance:** Both classes share the same covariance matrix $\Sigma$ (this is a key assumption that leads to linear decision boundaries)

+**The key insight:** We're modeling each class as having its own "typical" location (mean) but sharing the same "spread" (covariance).
+This is like saying elephants and dogs have different average sizes but similar variability in their features.

 **Assumptions and Extensions:**
 - GDA assumes that the class-conditional densities are Gaussian with the same covariance matrix for all classes.
 This leads to linear decision boundaries.
 - If you allow each class to have its own covariance matrix, you get Quadratic Discriminant Analysis (QDA), which leads to quadratic decision boundaries.
 - The shared covariance assumption is often reasonable when the classes have similar "spread" but different "locations"

+**Real-world analogy:** Think of modeling the distribution of heights for men and women.
+Both might have similar variability (similar standard deviations) but different average heights (different means).
+This is the shared covariance assumption.

 **Writing out the distributions explicitly:**